blbrock/WildPlanner-Tutorial/Readme.txt

     along with Wild Planner in the file named LICENSE.TXT.
 If not, see <http://www.gnu.org/licenses/>.

 Wild Planner Tutorial: IMPORTANT!
 This Tutorial was written for an older version of the Wild Planner toolbox.
 The latest toolbox contains tools and features not covered by this tutorial.
-We hope to update the Wild Planner tutorial and documentation as ourlimited resources allow.
+We hope to update the Wild Planner tutorial and documentation as our limited resources allow.